Posted on: 03-03-2015 in Finance

-In 2001 Greece adopted the euro (despite not meeting the official criteria) and started to share currency with economically much stronger countries like Germany.
-This has further undermined competitiveness of Greek businesses and limited the options Greek authorities have to help the economy.
+In 2001 Greece adopted the euro (despite not meeting the official criteria) and started to share a currency with economically much stronger countries like Germany.
+This has further undermined the competitiveness of Greek businesses and limited the options Greek authorities have to help the economy.

 In order to receive the financing, Greece has committed to asset sales, restructuring and austerity measures.
 Although macroeconomic indicators have shown some positive developments in the last year, the austerity measures, which have included public sector layoffs and social system cuts, have been increasingly unpopular.

-January general election was won by far left Syriza, whose new government wants to reverse the austerity policies.
+January general election was won by far-left Syriza, whose new government wants to reverse the austerity policies.
 This threatens both the fragile economic recovery and the ability of Greece to continue receiving external funding.

 It is clear that any positive outcome of the next few months will have to involve a kind of compromise between the new Greek government and its creditors.
 The Eurozone, and particularly Germany as its de facto leader, is facing tough decisions.
 Being too hard on the Greeks risks them turning their back on the West, possibly defaulting on their debt, leaving the Eurozone (“Grexit”) and looking for alternative sources of financing, such as Russia or China.
 On the other hand, being too soft would send a dangerous signal to bigger troubled countries like Spain, where similar anti-austerity parties have also gained support.